Field Guide to the R Mixed Model Wilderness

 plot(m1)

-Eventually, you are likely to want customized plots of model estimates.
-To do this, the means will have to be manually extracted and converted to a dataframe for usage by plotting libraries.
-The outputs from the cld3 object (yield of variety within each nitrogen level) can be visualized in ggplot, with variety on x-axis and estimated means of yield on y-axis.
+Eventually, you will want to create customized plots of model estimates.
+To do this, the means will have to be manually extracted and converted to a data frame for usage by plotting libraries.
+The outputs from the cld3 object (yield of variety within each nitrogen level) can be visualized in ggplot, with variety on the x-axis and estimated means of yield on the y-axis.
 Different N treatments are presented using different colors.

 ggplot(cld3) +